Product

 • Psychographic segmentation uses personality and character traits to group target audiences and potential customers.

-• Behavioral segmentation focuses on how a customer behaves, rather than on who the customer is.
+• Behavioral segmentation focuses on how a customer behaves rather than who the customer is.

 • Geographic segmentation separates audiences into customer segments geographically and is the easiest of all market segmentation types.